 - 1) The EBOSS[TM] can operate at temperatures as low as -22°F (-30°C) as long as it is powering a load and the generator is equipped with a cold weather package.
 Operating temperature is much lower than the cold start temperature. - 2) Once operational, the EBOSS[TM] storage system generates its own internal heat as it is charging and discharging the batteries, thus allowing a very low operating temperature. - 3) It is recommended to install a cold weather package on the generator and EBOSSTM to ensure smooth and reliable operation in extreme cold temperatures.
-An optional cold weather package for the EBOSSTM includes 5 magnetic ventilation covers to trap heat within the EBOSSTM plus a 600W enclosure heater with built in thermostat.
-Please note these covers should not be installed during transportation as they may fall off.
-They are to be placed over the vents only during operation below 32°F (0°C). - 4) Exhaust fans mounted internally are thermally controlled and will turn on when internal temperatures reach 122°F (50°C) and above.
+An optional cold weather package for the EBOSSTM includes a 600W enclosure heater with built in thermostat.
+The ventilation cover should also be closed (from the inside) during operation below 32°F (0°C). - 4) Exhaust fans mounted internally are thermally controlled and will turn on when internal temperatures reach 122°F (50°C) and above.
 During cold weather operations, the internal temperature should not reach 122°F (50°C).
-In the event of internal temperatures exceeding these limits during cold-weather operations, remove the two vent covers with the blue arrows.
-The vents with red arrows should remain.
-Ventilation covers should be removed when temperatures are above freezing to prevent overheat damage to the EBOSSTM.
+In the event of internal temperatures exceeding these limits during cold-weather operations, open the ventilation cover.
+The ventilation cover should remain in the open position when temperatures are above freezing to prevent overheat damage to the EBOSSTM.

-When temperatures are expected to be lower than -22°F (-30°C), it is recommended to keep the unit on and running with ventilation covers installed and enclosure heater plugged in.
+When temperatures are expected to be lower than -22°F (-30°C), it is recommended to keep the unit on and running with ventilation cover closed and enclosure heater plugged in.
 With these cold weather accessories installed, the EBOSSTM is rated for operation as low as -50°F (-45°C).
 A thermal blanket or cover may be installed over the EBOSSTM to allow for even colder temperatures.